If you are interested in financial freedom, then you are in the right place.

 The Escape Manual

 The Escape Manual is my advanced “how to” guide to personal finance and investing.
-If The Escape Artist sets out the philosophy, The Escape Manual covers the execution of the plan.
+If The Escape Artist sets out the philosophy, The Escape Manual lays out the details of the plan.

+My premium / advanced content is on The Escape Manual.
 When you sign up you get access to a private website.
-It has taken me over a year to build up all the content on The Escape Manual.
+It has taken me over a year to build up all the content on The Escape Manual and I am constantly adding, upgrading and improving it.

 The Escape Manual is an alternative to traditional financial advice.
-The problem with the traditional model of % fees and commissions is that it’s expensive and often extractive.
-It transfers wealth from the customers to the financial advisers without the customer realising how much they are paying.
+The problem with the traditional model of % fees and commissions is that it’s inefficient, expensive and extractive.
+It transfers wealth from the customers to the financial services industry, usually without the customer realising how much they are paying.

 Better to find yourself a teacher.
 I teach clients how to make their own informed financial decisions.